Minajab/AppliedAI_EmotionDetection/README.md

     1. Use `python -m venv venv` to create a virtual environment called venv.
     2. Use `source venv/bin/activate` to activate the virtual environment.
     3. Use `pip install -r requirements.txt` to install all needed Python packages.
-    4. Download the original data from [https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing](https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing) and place it in the Raw_Data directory.
+    4. Download the original data from [https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing](https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing) and place it in the Dataset directory.
 It serves as input for the clearance code.
     5. Change directory to Python_Code.
 Run `python Clearance.py`.
 You'll notice that the main function calls all other processing and cleaning functions in a
     specific order.
-    6. Ultimately, the Dataset directory will contain the cleaned and preprocessed dataset.
+    6. Ultimately, the Dataset diretory will contain the cleaned and preprocessed data, as the processed and cleaned images have been overwritten in their original directories.

 ## Visualization